walnuthq/madara-docs/docs/tools.md

 Before following the guides in this documentation, ensure you have the necessary tooling installed.

-Please verify you all of have the following tools installed, or install them if needed.

 :::info
 These instructions assume you are using Linux or macOS.
 For Windows, please utilize [WSL2](https://learn.microsoft.com/en-us/windows/wsl/).
 :::